RoxanaPopescu/Aurelia/backend/readme.md

   npm run build
   ```

-  This will produce a `build` artifact.
+  This will remove any existing `build` artifacts, and then produce a new `build` artifact.

 * **Start the production build**